-The darkest corners of our psyches are not particularly inviting.
-Those crevices where we've stuffed all our secret feelings of worthlessness, shame, of being disgusting...mostly we'd like that stuff to fade into the distance so we never have to encounter the pain of it again.
-But the truth is, all that dark material still belongs to you and resides in and between your cells and your neurons.
-You cannot get rid of what happened in the past.
+The darkest corners of our psyches are not inviting.
+Those crevices where we've stuffed all our secret feelings of worthlessness, shame, fear, anger...mostly we'd like that stuff to fade into the distance so we never have to encounter the pain of it again.
+But the truth is, all that dark material still belongs to us and resides in and between our cells and our neurons.
+We cannot get rid of what happened in the past.
 When pain has been exiled and turned away from, it never gets to see the light of day, never gets an update (good news: the past is over!) and never gets the care it has been aching and longing for.

 How in God's name do we find the courage to turn toward those dark corners and begin to reach into the dreaded crevices?